Seven Bridges of Königsberg

 Euler proved that the problem has no solution.
 The difficulty he faced was the development of a suitable technique of analysis, and of subsequent tests that established this assertion with mathematical rigor.

 Euler's analysis

-Euler first pointed out that the choice of route inside each land mass is irrelevant.
-The only important feature of a route is the sequence of bridges crossed.
+Euler first pointed out that the choice of route inside each land mass is irrelevant and that the only important feature of a route is the sequence of bridges crossed.
 This allowed him to reformulate the problem in abstract terms (laying the foundations of graph theory), eliminating all features except the list of land masses and the bridges connecting them.
 In modern terms, one replaces each land mass with an abstract "vertex" or node, and each bridge with an abstract connection, an "edge", which only serves to record which pair of vertices (land masses) is connected by that bridge.
 The resulting mathematical structure is a graph.